seqan/seqan/manual/source/Tutorial/GettingStarted/AFirstExample.rst

    For example, in the following code, the function calls (1) and (3) will call the function ``myFunction()`` in variant (A) while the function call (2) will call variant (B).

    .. includefrags:: demos/tutorial/a_first_example/example_tempSubclassing.cpp

-For a detailed description and more examples see the tutorial :ref:`Template Subclassing <tutorial-getting-started-template-subclassing>`.

 Assignment 5
 """"""""""""